Skip to main content

 Use case for an opaque response

-It's important to remember that the Cache Storage API's add() and addAll() methods only allow to cache results where the status code is in the 2xx range - so caching an opaque response fails.
+One catch: the Cache Storage API’s add() and addAll() methods only cache results with status codes in the 2xx range.
+Trying to cache an opaque response through those methods will fail.

 Workbox.js

-The cache first strategy means that we first try to serve a response from the cache.
-If we don't have an available cached asset, we will fall back to the network, return the response as well as cache it.
+Cache-first means we try to serve from the cache first.
+If there’s no cached asset, we fall back to the network, return the response, and cache it.

 Conclusion